Why Hormones Cause Cherry Angiomas: The Estrogen and Blood-Vessel Connection

 The bottom line

-Cherry angiomas are benign, common, and for many people directly tied to hormonal shifts.
-Estrogen drives VEGF, VEGF drives capillary proliferation, and a cherry angioma is what that process looks like at the skin surface.
+Cherry angiomas are benign, common, and for many people directly tied to hormonal shifts: estrogen drives VEGF, VEGF drives capillary proliferation, and the red dot is what that looks like at the skin surface.
 The three windows that matter most are pregnancy, perimenopause, and estrogen-dominance states.
-The spots are permanent once they form.
-If you want them gone, treatment is the path.
+Once formed, the spots are permanent, so if you want them gone, treatment is the path.

-For cherry angiomas you are confident in and away from your face, at-home plasma pen treatment is the path.
-One 5-minute treatment per spot, a scab that falls off in 3 to 7 days, and clear skin visible by Week 2 to 3.
+For cherry angiomas you are confident in and away from your face, at-home plasma pen treatment is that path, using the same Day 3-7 scab to Week 2-3 clear sequence covered above.
+And because it is backed by a 90-day risk-free trial, trying it costs you nothing if it is not right for you.
 See the CTA below for the device built for this exact category of benign growth.

 28,000+